Bee Therapy Hut FAQS

 How can I make the most out of my experience?

-– Check the weather to make sure temps will be 55 or over on the day of your visit before you book (this means the bees will be moving around).
+– Check the weather to make sure temps will be 60 or over on the day & time of your visit before you book (this means the bees will be moving around).

 – Wear comfortable clothing and easily removable shoes.